 a TLV with the key must be present in the image.
 When upgrading the

-slot0 it is automatically decrypted (after
+primary slot it is automatically

-also having the
+primary slot, also having the

-ENCRYPTED flag set and the TLV present, is
+ENCRYPTED flag set and the

-re-encrypted while swapping to
+TLV present, is re-encrypted while swapping to the

 It does not protect against the possibility of attaching a JTAG and reading the internal flash memory, or using some attack vector that enables dumping the internal flash in any way.

-Since decrypting requires a private key (or secret if using symetric crypto) to reside inside the device, it is the responsibility of the device manufacturer to guarantee that this key is already in the device and not possible to extract.
+Since decrypting requires a private key (or secret if using symmetric crypto) to reside inside the device, it is the responsibility of the device manufacturer to guarantee that this key is already in the device and not possible to extract.